- 1. Frog and Toad Are Friends by Arnold Lobel

 What kids will learn: Your child will learn about acceptance, empathy, and perseverance.

 4. Don’t Let the Pigeon Drive the Bus! by Mo Willems

 One of the best books for 1st graders, Don’t Let the Pigeon Drive the Bus! is quite funny and relatable.
-While the bus driver’s away, Pigeon tries his best to convince the reader to let him drive the bus.
+While the bus driver is away, Pigeon convinces the reader to let him drive the bus.
 But you, as the reader, know that you mustn’t!
 Or will you give in?